 CloudLinux is a favourite among web hosting providers who focus on providing customers with uninterrupted excellent performance.
 So…

 CloudLinux is a Linux distribution prominent among the hosting providers.
 As mentioned, it is based on CentOS but uses a modified kernel based on the OpenVZ kernel.
 On top of that, it includes kernel-level technology called LVE (Lightweight Virtual Environment) that allows you to control CPU and memory per-tenant basis.

 CloudLinux is a basis for application-level virtualization.
 It delivers advanced resource management, better security, and performance optimizations targeted explicitly for multi-tenant hosting environments.

 Since it’s built to handle multitenancy, it improves server stability, density, and security by isolating each tenant and giving them the allocated server resources.
 Instead of having a traditional shared hosting platform, CloudLinux makes it possible to create an environment similar to a virtual server.

 This ensures that the tenants will not jeopardize the stability of the servers.
-Another noteworthy mention is that CloudLinux can “cage” each tenant to avoid any malicious breaches.
-This means that if one tenant is infected with malware, it will be contaminated in his cage and not affecting the others on the server.
+Another noteworthy mention is that CloudLinux can “cage” each tenant to avoid malicious breaches.
+This means that if one tenant is infected with malware, it will be contaminated in his cage and not affect the others on the server.

 Key tools used in CLoudLinux